-The School of European Political Economy (SEP) is a twin and complementary institution to the LUISS School of Government (SOG).
-Both operate under the umbrella of the LUISS School of Governmental Studies (LSGS).
+The School of European Political Economy (SEP) is a complementary institution to the Department of Economics and Finance.

-The aim of the School is to establish a research and policy center focused on European affairs and capable of providing valuable input to the Italian and European debate on the process of European integration and institution building, with a view toward strengthening the Italian government’s ability to develop effective strategies.
+SEP's aim is to establish a research and policy center focused on European affairs, one that is capable of providing valuable input to the Italian and European debate on the process of European integration and institution building while strengthening the Italian government’s ability to develop effective strategies.

-In order to achieve this goal, the School takes advantage of LUISS's ability to attract prominent researchers and experts.
-It also benefits from around forty Senior Fellows, all of whom add notable international connections.
-These scholars broaden their cultural outreach by circulating their research through the SEP website (sep.luiss.it), connecting them to related institutions in Italy and abroad, and provide suggestions to help orient the School’s activities.
-The Senior Fellows, as well as prominent speakers from both the public and private sector, are periodically invited to be part of our successful seminar program on selected research and policy topics.
+In order to achieve this goal, SEP takes advantage of Luiss's ability to attract prominent researchers and experts.
+It also benefits from the collaboration of approximately seventy Senior Fellows (see Organizational chart), all of whom are affiliated with notable international organizations.
+These scholars broaden their readership by circulating their research through the SEP website (sep.luiss.it), which connects them to related institutions in Italy and abroad.
+In turn they provide suggestions to help orient the school’s activities.
+The Senior Fellows, as well as prominent figures from both the public and private sectors, are regularly invited to take part in our successful seminar program on selected research and policy topics.

-SEP has also established links with the main centers of European economic research, where its faculty is already actively involved.
-Through its Visiting Fellowship program, the School invites both junior and senior international scholars to stay for one to three months in Rome.
-Here, the Visiting Scholars can further and share their research project, before presenting it to the SEP community during one of our recurring seminars.
+SEP also has links with the main centers for European economic research, to which its faculty members actively contribute.
+Through its Visiting Fellowship Program, the school invites both junior and senior international scholars to stay for one to three months in Rome.
+Here the Visiting Scholars can develop and share their research projects before presenting them to the SEP community during one of our recurring seminars.

-SEP is directed by Marcello Messori (LUISS University, Rome), and has a Scientific Council chaired by Stefano Micossi (Collège d’Europe, Bruges and Assonime, Rome).
-Other members of its Council are: Marcello Clarich (LUISS), Marcello De Cecco (LUISS), Stefano Manzocchi (LUISS), Pier Carlo Padoan (University of Rome la Sapienza), Francesco Saraceno (OFCE, Paris and Sciences-Po, Paris), and Gianni Toniolo (LUISS).
+SEP's director is Valentina Meliciani (Luiss) and its Scientific Council is chaired by Stefano Micossi (Collège d’Europe, Bruges and Assonime, Rome).
+Among the other members of the council are Claudio De Vincenti (former Minister of Territorial Cohesion), Stefano Manzocchi (Luiss), Pier Carlo Padoan (former Economy Minister of Italy, Sapienza University of Rome), Francesco Saraceno (OFCE, Paris and Sciences-Po, Paris), and Gianni Toniolo (Luiss).

-The core research team is composed of six full-time researchers and the think tank has ready access to expertise from the above-mentioned network of Senior Fellows.
-External scholars and researchers interested in its activities are members of a committee known as SEP Friends.
+The core research team is composed of seven full-time researchers and the think tank has ready access to expertise from the above-mentioned network of Senior Fellows.
+External scholars and researchers interested in SEP's activities are members of a committee known as SEP Friends.

-In conjunction with the School of Public Administration, SEP also offers a one-year Master in Scienze Comportamentali e Amministrazioni (SCA).
-Taught in Italian, it aims to provide participants with the knowledge and skills necessary for management-level jobs in Italian public administration.
+- Taught in Italian, our behavioral sciences Master in Scienze Comportamentali e Amministrazioni (SCA) aims to provide participants with the knowledge and skills necessary for management-level jobs in the Italian public administration.